uiceds/cee-492-project-2025-group-2/cee492_report.typ

 #show: ieee.with(
   title: [From Data to Degrees - Using Machine Learning Models to Predict Tomorrow's Temperatures in the United States],
-  abstract: [
-   The dataset used for this project is titled "Average Monthly Temperature by US State," compiled by the National Centers for Environmental Information.
-The link for this dataset is: https://www.kaggle.com/datasets/justinrwong/average-monthly-temperature-by-us-state.
-It contains one CSV file that has average temperatures for 48 states (excluding Hawaii and Alaska) by month.
-Due to the extensive dates covered, starting from 1950 to 2022, the data allows for analysis of climate change within the United States.
-The temperature was measured in degrees Fahrenheit and the centroid latitude and longitude were also provided for each state.

-Climate change is one of the most pressing global issues in 21st century.
-Rising of temperature, shifting of weather patterns and increasing of extreme events are no longer distant concerns but immediate threats to ecosystems and human well-being.
-In this project, we aim to conduct climate research by using historical temperature data and machine learning techniques to generate accurate temperature forecasts.
-Such predictions are not only crucial for advancing climate science but also have practical applications in areas such as energy sustainability, infrastructure planning, and public health.
-To allow comparability of temperature fluctuations across different regions, the dataset was reduced to focus on four states: California, Illinois, New York, and Texas, representing coastal and inland regions.
-Using this data, a Long-Short Term Memory (LSTM) model was trained to predict one year of monthly temperatures based on historical conditions.
-Seasonal cycles, weather patterns, and relevant trends were able to be shown in the model.
-This project serves as a baseline for climatologists and other like-minded researchers interested in understanding and predicting the impacts of the Anthropocene on our climate.
-],
 authors: (
     (
       name: "Lesly Rodriguez",